drashland/website-v2/docs/sinco/v2.x/1_getting_started/3_about_the_tutorials.md

 **Steps**

-* A list of steps to get you from start to finish -- meeting the Folder Structure En-* This section has key things we feel you should know before you get started with the tutorial.
+* A list of steps to get you from start to finish -- meeting the Folder Structure End State.

 **Folder Structure End State**